pepicrft/catalysis-framework/packages/website/docs/blog/2022-03-14-cohesive-framework.md

 So on top of having to make many decisions,
 **you have to deal with the frustration of working with a brittle setup that falls apart frequently.**

-GestaltJS will start by combining and shimming dependencies like many frameworks do.
+Gestalt will start by combining and shimming dependencies like many frameworks do.
 Still, some subtle differences will make a massive difference in the experience developers will get.

 First, the framework will come with [**strong opinions loosely held**](https://feld.com/archives/2019/05/bad-entrepreneurial-cliches-strong-opinions-loosely-held).
 Developers already have to make many decisions when building apps, and we don't want to add more to the list.
-If what you are trying to do is shared across web apps, GestaltJS will have an opinion.
+If what you are trying to do is shared across web apps, Gestalt will have an opinion.

 Second, we'll **abstract away the framework's internals**.
 If we use [Vitest](https://vitest.dev/) for running unit tests,